apritzel/pine64/README.md

     $ make pine64_plus_defconfig
     $ make

-The resulting binaries are spl/sunxi-spl.bin and u-boot.itb, which contain the SPL, the ATF binary, DTBs and the actual U-Boot proper.
+The SPL part will end up in `spl/sunxi-spl.bin`, the rest of the firmware (including the ATF binary, DTBs and the actual U-Boot proper) will be in `u-boot.itb`.

-##### Assemble the parts:

-    $ cat spl/sunxi-spl.bin u-boot.itb > u-boot-sunxi-with-spl.bin
+`u-boot-sunxi-with-spl.bin` contains the two in one image file ready to be written to an SD card.

 ##### Write to an SD card:
 The resulting image can now be written to sector 16 of a micro SD card: